Weetile/compsci-rhul-resources/README.md

 Host rhul
     User zlac218
     HostName linux.cim.rhul.ac.uk
+    # Uncomment the bottom two lines to set a custom shell
+    #RequestTTY force
+    #RemoteCommand /bin/zsh

 ```
 **That's it**!
 You can now  access the Linux server by just typing in `ssh rhul` ✨